<?xml version="1.0" encoding="UTF-8"?><rss version="2.0"

 <content:encoded><![CDATA[

-<h2 class="wp-block-heading">Understanding Build-to-Rent (BTR) concessions across Australia can be complex — so we’ve broken it down to make it easier for you to compare the key differences and eligibility criteria in each State and Territory. </h2>
+<h2 class="wp-block-heading">Understanding build-to-rent (BTR) concessions across Australia can be complex — so we’ve broken it down to make it easier for you to compare the key differences and eligibility criteria in each State and Territory.</h2>

-<p>This guide provides a clear, side-by-side comparison of BTR definitions, tax concessions, and access requirements across all Australian jurisdictions.
+<p class="wp-block-paragraph">This guide provides a clear, side-by-side comparison of BTR definitions, tax concessions, and access requirements across all Australian jurisdictions.
 If you&#8217;re planning a BTR project or need help navigating the rules,&nbsp;get in touch with our property tax experts for tailored advice and strategic support.</p>

-<a href="https://www.sw-au.com/wp-content/uploads/2025/05/SW-Build-To-Rent-comparison-of-states-and-territories-2025.pdf" class="pdfemb-viewer" style="" data-width="max" data-height="max" data-toolbar="bottom" data-toolbar-fixed="off">SW-Build-To-Rent-comparison-of-states-and-territories-2025</a>
+<div class="wp-block-pdfemb-pdf-embedder-viewer"><a href="https://www.sw-au.com/wp-content/uploads/2026/08/July-2026-Build-to-rent-comparison-table.pdf" class="pdfemb-viewer" style="" data-width="max" data-height="max" data-toolbar="bottom" data-toolbar-fixed="off">July-2026-Build-to-rent-comparison-table</a></div>

 <h4 class="wp-block-heading">How can SW help? </h4>

-<p>We have helped clients navigate the complexities of the BTR scheme and determine their eligibility requirements.
+<p class="wp-block-paragraph">We have helped clients navigate the complexities of the BTR scheme and determine their eligibility requirements.
 As specialists in property funds and property development, we provide strategic tax advice to support the success of your project.</p>

-<p>The post <a href="https://www.sw-au.com/insights/article/build-to-rent-state-taxes-comparison/">Build to Rent | State Taxes comparison</a> appeared first on <a href="https://www.sw-au.com">SW Accountants &amp; Advisors</a>.</p>
+<p>The post <a href="https://www.sw-au.com/insights/article/build-to-rent-state-taxes-comparison/">Build-to-rent | State taxes comparison</a> appeared first on <a href="https://www.sw-au.com">SW Accountants &amp; Advisors</a>.</p>

 ]]></content:encoded>